aimansae/reviewme/README.md

 ### Review Edit

-If user is the owner of the review, a dromdown to edit or delete is shown.
+If user is the owner of the review, a dropdown menu to edit or delete the review is shown.

-For edit a form prepopulated with previous data will appear ans they will be able to make the necessary changes.
+For edit button a form prepopulated with previous data will appear and users will be able to make the necessary changes.
 For delete button a modal to ask for delete confirmation will be shown.
 Logged out users are not able to access review/id/edit page.
 The are redirected to homepage instead